refaktor/rye/README.md

 # nekozito 🌾

-> ⚠️ This is experimental project from [refaktor], looking into new language concepts and the depths of Go. ⚠️
+> ⚠️ This is experimental programming language from [refaktor], looking into new language concepts with interpreter in Go. ⚠️

 ## Development and experimentation